pip-services/pip-services/README.md

   <img alt="Toolkit Architecture" src="design/ToolkitArchitecture.png">
 </p>

-The version 3.0 released in September 2018 offers a cleaner implementation and fine granular module breakdown to optimize external dependencies.
+Version 3.0 released in September 2018 offers a cleaner implementation and a more granular breakdown of the modules to optimize external dependencies.

 - **Commons**: cross-language primitives and common implementation patterns
   <br/>